SEMICeu/uri.semic.eu-publication/config/README.md

 ## Happy editorial flow

 The toolchain is setup with the intend to let editors focus on the publication of a specification.
 From the perspective of an editor, publishing a specification is the management of the set of publications points for a specification.
 For this the editor, updates the one of files containing publication points.
 Each commmit to the repository will trigger the processing of the publications points.
 When no blocking errors are present, a new state is written to the generated repository.
-Blocking errors can be inspected by reading the error report of the failed step in CIRCLECI, while non-blocking errors are written out to generated repository.
+Blocking errors can be inspected by reading the error report of the failed step in CircleCI, while non-blocking errors are written out to generated repository.

 ## Publication points structure and organisation